 b.1943, New York City

-In his youth, Joel studied painting with Polish artist Leo Cizes and later, during his teens, at New York’s Art Students League.
-At 16, he became interested in photography, but even before he bought a camera, he built a darkroom.
-Joel’s art has always been about crafting pictures rather than taking pictures.
+As a teenager I studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
+In the 1960s, I became interested in photography, but even before I bought my first camera, I built a darkroom.
+My art has always been about crafting pictures rather than taking pictures.